bruceravel/demeter/documentation/Athena/import/ref.rst

 --> Tie reference channel`.

-.. todo:: :demeter:`athena` is missing the ability to tie together three or more data groups in a reference relationship -- that would be useful for multi-element detector data and some other situations.
+.. todo:: :demeter:`athena` is missing the ability to tie together three or more data groups in a reference relationship |nd| that would be useful for multi-element detector data and some other situations.